backstreetbrogrammer/35_ParallelStreams/README.md

 ### Interview Problem 3 (Barclays): Display the threads executing in parallel streams

-Write a demo code to display the threads names executing in parallel streams.
+Write a demo code to display the threads' names executed in parallel streams.

 **Solution**